Georgia labor department tops $20B in unemployment benefit payouts

-ATLANTA - The Georgia Department of Labor surpassed a major milestone last week.
+ATLANTA - The Georgia Department of Labor has surpassed a major milestone.

 The agency now has paid out more than $20.2 billion in unemployment benefits since the coronavirus pandemic began in Georgia more than a year ago.
 That’s more than the department had paid out in the 82 years prior to the virus.

 While more and more Georgia businesses have been ramping back up in recent weeks, the number of unemployment claims is still on the rise.
-Last week, jobless Georgians filed 39,282 initial claims, an increase of 14,493 over the previous week.
+During the week of March 28-April 3, jobless Georgians filed 39,282 initial claims, an increase of 14,493 over the previous week.

 Since the pandemic began in March 2020, the labor agency has processed nearly 4.6 million first-time unemployment claims, more than during the last nine years combined prior to the outbreak of COVID-19.

-The job sector accounting by far for the most claims in Georgia last week was accommodation and food services with 16,315 claims.
+The job sector accounting by far for the most claims in Georgia during the week of March 28-April 3 was accommodation and food services with 16,315 claims.
 The administrative and support services sector was next with 4,064 claims, followed by manufacturing with 2,336.

 The labor department has 228,512 job listings posted online at https://bit.ly/36EA2vk for Georgians to access.
 The agency offers online resources for finding a job, building a resume and assisting with other reemployment needs.